hamstu/mpcfill-custom-cards/README.md

 ## Usage

-First put your custom cards in a directory called `cards` (this is what MPC Autofill uses, so it's important).
+First put your custom cards in a directory called `cards` (can be changed, if you like).
 You can name them however you want, but there are some special modifiers you can use to change number of copies or use custom backs.

 ### Number of copies